My favorite Mexican dessert flavors inspired this cake. Cinnamon which I most recently had in Mexican fried ice cream and in churros.

 - In the bowl of a stand mixer, cream the butter and sugar until the mixture is light and fluffy, about 5 minutes.
 Beat in the eggs one at a time.
 Add in the vanilla extract and the coffee.
 Add in the flour mixture, alternating it with the buttermilk and combine until smooth.
 Pour it into the prepared pan.

-In a saucepan over medium heat melt the ½ cup of butter.
+- In a saucepan over medium heat melt the 1/2 cup of butter.
 Stir in the brown sugar.
 Stir the mixture constantly until it comes to a simmer.
-Simmer the caramel for a few minutes then carefully add in the heavy cream.
-Stir the cream in and continue to simmer the caramel, stirring constantly for another 5 minutes.
+Simmer the caramel for a few minutes then carefully add in the half and half.
+Stir it in and continue to simmer the caramel, stirring constantly for another 5 minutes.
 Remove the caramel from the heat and add in the salt.

 - Spoon the warm sauce over slices of the cake.